Should You Train Through Elbow Pain? Expert Tips from Online Coaches

 injury support

 Medical Disclaimer: The information provided in this article is for educational purposes only and does not constitute medical advice.
-Always consult with a qualified healthcare professional, such as a doctor or physical therapist, for any persistent pain, injury, or before starting a new exercise program, especially if you have an existing condition like elbow pain.
-The guidance from online coaches complements but does not replace professional medical diagnosis and treatment.
+Always consult with a qualified healthcare professional such as a doctor or physical therapist for any persistent pain or injury or before starting a new exercise program especially if you have an existing condition like elbow pain.

 Understanding the Enemy: Common Causes of Elbow Pain During Exercise